Possess Unregistered Firearms

 - Of more than one unregistered firearm, or

 - Of an unregistered firearm that is a pistol, or

 - Of an unregistered firearm that is a prohibited firearm

 Clearly, there are many laws surrounding unregistered firearms in NSW.
 Should you be caught in possession of an unregistered firearms, you will be liable to significant punishments, therefore it is advised to seek legal representation immediately.

-Do not hesitate to contact Benjamin Leonardo – The Defenders to schedule a FREE and confidential consultation.
+Do not hesitate to contact Benjamin Leonardo – The Defenders to schedule a confidential consultation.

 There are a broad range of charges associated with the possession of unregistered firearms, all of which vary in severity.
 The maximum penalties associated with possession of unregistered firearms are found in the Firearms Act 1996 and are outlined below:

 - Section 36 – Unregistered firearms: Imprisonment for 14 years if the firearm concerned is a pistol or prohibited firearm, or imprisonment for 5 years in any other case.